stablekernel/aqueduct/source/docs/tut/executing-queries.md

 The more you know: Query Parameters and HTTP Headers
 ---

-So far, we have bound methods, bodies, and path variables to operation methods in `HeroesController`.
-You can bind query parameters and headers, too.

 In the browser application, the dashboard has a text field for searching heroes.
 When you enter text into it, it will send the search term to the server by appending a query parameter to `GET /heroes`.
 For example, if you entered the text `abc`, it'd make this request:

 ```